-- No standard query language for querying MOLAP - No SQL! - Vendors provide proprietary languages allowing business users to create queries that involve pivots, drilling down, or rolling up. - E.g. MDX of Microsoft - Languages generally involve extensive visual (click and drag) support. - Application Programming Interface (API)'s also provided for probing the cubes.
+- No standard query language for querying MOLAP - No SQL ! - Vendors provide proprietary languages allowing business users to create queries that involve pivots, drilling down, or rolling up. - E.g. MDX of Microsoft

 As it should be clear by now that, in a MOLAP environment there are no tables, there are no traditional relational structures, hence ANSI SQL can not be used.
 As a matter of fact, there is no standard query language for querying a MOLAP cube.
 The cube is sometimes probed by a complex mapping mechanism that maps the user requirements into a set of indices, which are then used to retrieve the aggregate from the corresponding matrix location.
 However, vendors have come up with proprietary languages for non IT business users, the most popular being MDX by Microsoft.
 These "languages" are graphical environments where the business users can click on actions and perform drag-and-drop operations to provide input to retrieve data/information from the cube.
 APIs are also available in the market for programming cube data retrieval by more experienced programmers for running of complex quires.
 But none of these approaches use SQL.